sav-che/TL-2/Authors/Don, George {std. G. Don} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 49](https://www.biodiversitylibrary.org/item/103835#page/59/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 49](https://www.biodiversitylibrary.org/page/33260037) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Don, George (1798-1856) {std.
 G. Don}|first entry]] for this author

 ### Author

-\* Don, George (1798-1856), British plant collector and nurseryman, brother of David Don, born 17 Mai 1798 at Doo Hillock, Forfarshire, Scotland, died 25 Feb 1856 at Kensington, 1814-1815 with his brother David in a market garden, 1816 to Chelsea with the Horticultural Society at Chiswick, collected in tropical America 1821-1823, with the Linnean Society 1828-1837, worked in gardening until 1856. (*G. Don*).
+\* Don, George (1798-1856), British plant collector and nurseryman, brother of David Don, born 17 Mai 1798 at Doo Hillock, Forfarshire, Scotland, died 25 Feb 1856 at Kensington, 1814-1815 with his brother David in a market garden, 1816 to Chelsea with the Horticultural Society at Chiswick, collected in tropical America 1821-1823, with the Linnean Society 1828-1837, worked in gardening until 1856.
+**Abbreviated name**: *G. Don*

 #### Herbarium and types